 Your dog will be happier, and healthier if their meal is topped with a bit of canine-appropriate bone broth.
 Bone broth, made by simmering bones and connective tissue for a long, long time, is a nutrient-dense elixir that’s said to have many health benefits for people, and dogs.
 Prepared without added seasoning or garlic, it’s a safe and healthy addition to your dog’s diet.
 Read more about making bone broth here.

 Only in the smallest amounts, and with caveats.

-Most mashed potatoes served at Thanksgiving are loaded with butter and salt, perhaps garlic, and other seasonings that make this dish too decadent, and possibly dangerous, for dogs.
+Most mashed potatoes served at Thanksgiving and Christmas are loaded with butter and salt, perhaps garlic, and other seasonings that make this dish too decadent, and possibly dangerous, for dogs.

 And while potatoes contain plenty of nutrients, like vitamins C and B6, folate, and potassium, they are high in starch (for a vegetable), which can negatively impact blood sugar long term (and always avoid raw potatoes, as well as the green parts of the potato’s skin as they contain a toxic component called solanine).